dke-chan/PhD-Code-Folder/README.md

 # PhD-Code-Folder
-A repository for any R, bash or C++ code used in the exploration, analysis and output of my PhD thesis.
-Link TBA.
+Any R, bash or C++ code used in my PhD thesis's data exploration, analyses, and output is found here.